FreshMa/Tars/Introduction.md

 # 1. <a id="main-chapter-1"></a>Introduction

-Tars is a open-source microservice platform.
+Tars is an open-source microservice platform.
 It contains a high-performance RPC framework and a service management platform.
 Based on Tars, you can develop a reliable microservice system efficiently.

 Tars is an open-source version of TAF which has being used in Tencent for years.